 It’s that time of the year – the time when you are so busy getting everything in order for the holidays that you forget to plan ahead and find yourself starving at 6PM with no plan or meal in site.
 Confession: I am normally the type of person to plan out a weekly menu.
 Most Sundays, I’ll scour my latest cooking magazines or Cooking Network shows to get ideas and I’ll grocery shop for the entire week with a healthy and nutritious meal planned for every night.
 I actually love the art of planning out a menu.
 But this time of year?
 Not so much.

 Today’s recipe was created at the last minute in an effort to clean out the refrigerator and more importantly, feed my hungry husband.
 By keeping a well-stocked pantry and freezer, I can usually get away with an unplanned dinner.
 A few of my healthy staples that I always keep on hand include:

 - Canned beans (cannelini, chick pea, kidney, black, etc.)

 - Tomato products (fire roasted, sun-dried, crushed, paste, etc.)

 - Spices from around the world (smoked paprika, cumin, curry powder, garam masala, za’atar)

 A busy holiday season is no excuse not to feed your body and soul with a warm and cozy dinner.
 The best part?
-This vegetarian meal is loaded in protein, fiber and nutrients.
-Just what you need during cold season.
+This vegetarian meal is loaded in protein, fiber, and nutrients.
+Just what you need during the cold season.

 Your spoon is waiting.